-A lot of people are familiar with periods of loneliness.
 Maybe even you.
-It can feel like everybody already has a great social life.
-But you are just left behind somehow.
-Why are you the one without normal social skills?
+It feels like everybody already has a great social life.
+But you are left behind somehow.
+Feeling like the only one without normal social skills?

 Sometimes it is easy to move up.
 Sometimes it is hard!
 People slide back on the scale or shoot forward through shared hardships.
 It is not an exact science, but a skill you get the hang of.

 Making friends is hard to learn but easy to master.
-At first, there is a steep learning curve, but after you acquired the basics it is easy to apply all the time.
+But after you acquired the basics it is easy to apply all the time.
 Know what you want or like, but also be open-minded when exploring these strategies.

 So let’s get started, to make friends, you need people.
 Strangers.
 New people.

 There are infinite places where people meet.
-People mines to harvest.
 Some will be better suited for you than others.
-Starting from scratch asks for some advantageous circumstances.
+Starting from scratch asks for some helpful circumstances.

 These beneficial circumstances start with a low threshold to enter.
 So not an exclusive club, or a place with incomprehensible mores.
 But a place where it is easy to go, without any hurdles.